cloudmesh/pbs/README.rst

           - batch
           - long

-This file is places in the directory ~/.cloudmesh
+This file is placed in the directory ~/.cloudmesh

 The important part of the file is in the cloudmesh - pbs portion.
 Here the name of the machine that we used in .ssh/config is used, e.g. cluster.
+The manager allows to specify a manager proxy in case the machine does not have a dedicated login node from which you can run qstat.
-The manager is specified to also be the machine cluster.
-This is the machine on which the qsub and qstat commands are executed for this machine.
+E.g. this is the machine on which the qsub and qstat commands are executed for this machine.
 If the management node is different it can be specified here.
 The scripts attribute specifies where the pbs scripts are placed on the remote machine before they are submitted.